 The THRIVE series concluded with a final forum on Adding Value To Agriculture, and sharing ways by which we could get Filipinos to have a better appreciation for agriculture, help shed light on the plight of many of our local farmers, and find ways to get people more interested in agri too.
 Leading the discussion were young farmers Cherrie Atilano of AGREA, Enzo Pinga, and Ryan Aguas of Bahay Kubo Organics, Ruel Amparo of Cropital, a crowdfunding site for farmers, and Jamir Ocampo of Tsaa Laya, a line of premium Philippine tea that ups the value of otherwise undervalued local herbs.

 Attendees of these events were from a mix of industries — entrepreneurs, farmers, engineers, designers, marketers, musicians and so on, and truly, there are many ways we can help create a positive impact in the world if we choose to seek opportunities to apply our skills and talents towards things that can contribute to a thriving world.

 “We decided to just start it this year, driven primarily by seeing the need to just get it done, to connect these various communities, and highlight areas where different creatives can make a difference.
 The Philippines has so much creative potential, and therefore, so much room for creative change too.
-There are already so many amazing people to take inspiration from who are using creativity for sustainability, and it is our aim to keep on growing this community of creatives and encouraging more to challenge the norm, redefine what it means to thrive, and explore ways to achieve it and create work with meaning, impact and resonance, the way only truly creative, inspired work can,” shared THRIVE director, Jen Horn, founder of Muni.
+There are already so many amazing people to take inspiration from who are using creativity for good.
+It is our aim to keep on growing this community of creatives and encouraging more to challenge the norm, redefine what it means to thrive, and explore ways to achieve it.
+We want them to create work with meaning, impact and resonance, the way only truly creative, inspired work can,” shared THRIVE festival director, Jen Horn, founder of Muni.